Provider Comparisons11 min read

 Is Medvi better than Eden Health?

-Medvi is better if you want more coaching, dietitian-oriented support, and physician guidance.
-Eden is better if you want lower-cost, streamlined GLP-1 access and are comfortable with a more self-directed model.
+Medvi is better if you want the lower flat price plus more coaching, dietitian-oriented support, and physician guidance.
+Eden is better if you prefer a simple single-membership model, same-price-at-every-dose medication, or possible brand-name access.

 Do Eden and Medvi prescribe brand-name GLP-1s?